nextcloud/docker/README.md

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
-There are too many different possibilities to setup your system, so here are only some examples what you have to look for.
+There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.

-At first make sure you have chosen the right base image (fpm or apache) and added the features you wanted (see below).
-In every case you want to add a database container and docker volumes to get easy access to your persistent data.
-When you want to have your server reachable from the internet adding HTTPS-encryption is mandatory!
+At first, make sure you have chosen the right base image (fpm or apache) and added features you wanted (see below).
+In every case, you  would want to add a database container and docker volumes to get easy access to your persistent data.
+When you want to have your server reachable from the internet, adding HTTPS-encryption is mandatory!
 See below for more information.

 ## Base version - apache
 This version will use the apache image and add a mariaDB container.
 The volumes are set to keep your data persistent.
 This setup provides **no ssl encryption** and is intended to run behind a proxy.

-Make sure to set the variables `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` before you run this setup.
+Make sure to pass in values for `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` variables before you run this setup.

 ```yaml
 version: '2'